 The 2019 FIFA Women’s World Cup was one for the books—the U.S. team won their fourth title and sparked a national debate on equal pay after realizing they're paid only a quarter of the men's winning salary.
 At the helm of this movement is co-captain Megan Rapinoe with her powerful, head-turning pink hair.

 According to colorist Richard Drews, Rapinoe knew she wanted to do something different for the competition.
 Before coming to her appointment with Drews at White Lodge Studios in Seattle, she told him she wanted an edgier punk look.
 He researched different shades and she picked the iconic pink.

-“I think it worked best with her skin tone and eye color, and she felt like it would make an impact,” he said.
+“I think it worked best with her skin tone and eye color, and she felt like it would make an impact,” he says.
 “She has an incredible sense of style and knows exactly what she likes and what she's doing, which is exciting for me as a colorist.”

 Drews shared his formulas with American Salon along with steps to create the look: